Personalized PCA: Decoupling Shared and Unique Features: Numerical Experiments

 To see the $\theta$'s effect on convergence, we generate the data with $\theta$ ranging from $0$ to $0.3$.
 In this experiment, we initialize global and local PCs to be random Gaussian vectors.
-We run each experiment from $10$ different random initializations and collect the reconstruction error in each communication round.
-The reconstruction error is defined as the objective in \eqref{eqn:naiveproblemformulation}:
+We run each experiment with the same stepsize $\eta=0.1$ but from $10$ different random initializations and collect the reconstruction error in each communication round $\tau$.
+The reconstruction error is defined as the objective in \eqref{eqn:naiveproblemformulation} divided by the number of observations $n_{(i)}$:

-where $n_{i}$ is the number of data points on client $i$.
-Results are shown in Fig. \ref{fig:logerrortotheta}.
-From the left figure of Fig. \ref{fig:logerrortotheta}, we can see that \name indeed enjoys linear convergence.
+Results are shown in Figure \ref{fig:logerrortotheta}.
+From Figure \ref{fig:logerrortotheta}(left), we can see that \name indeed enjoys linear convergence.
 Furthermore, bluer curves have a larger slope, which indicates that a larger $\theta$ leads to faster convergence.
-Such finding is corroborated by the right figure of Fig. \ref{fig:logerrortotheta}, which plots the log error at the $100$-th communication round with respect to $\theta$.
-It is clear that when $\theta$ is larger, the final error is smaller.
+Such a finding is corroborated by Figure \ref{fig:logerrortotheta}(right), which plots the log error at the $100$-th communication round with respect to $\theta$.
+It is clear that the log error decreases linearly with the increase in $\theta$.
 These results thus confirm insights from Theorem \ref{thm:linearconvergence}.